Encyclobinafix/Comprehensive-Deforestation-Analysis-Unveiling-Environmental-Trends-and-Insights-through-SQL/README.md

     )
     SELECT *
     FROM RankedForests
-    WHERE HIGHEST_FOREST_RANK = 1;
+    WHERE HIGHEST_FOREST_RANK = 1
+    ORDER BY TOTAL_FOREST_AREA DESC;

+* An ORDER BY clause was added at the outer query to sort the result in descending order of the total forest area.
 * The above 2 queries returned the same result.
-* There are 8 countries acrross 7 different regions
+* There are 8 countries acrross 8 different regions
-* We can notice the name "World" in both the country and
+* We can notice the name "World" in both the country_name and region columns.
+This classification is unclear however, it was retained.
+* Clarifications on what this represents and if it is important would be made from the database engineer.

 ![](Ques_5.png)